 After you grill the Liempo, you cannot go wrong to partner it with salted duck eggs.
 Together with the salty white layer, the creamy and rich yolk complements well with the juicy box-cuts smoked food's chargrilled taste.
 The crispy fried food will make it a more exciting food.

 A no-fuss sauteed shrimp will make a non-threatening companion with the Liempo.
 The sweet and light taste of this seafood complements the fat and charcoal aftertaste of this cooked dish.

 This dessert is a mixture of strips of young coconuts, condensed milk, cream, and pandan jelly.
-Having a cupful of creamy buko pandan will end your meal with a sweet note.
-Close your eyes, and you’ll think of a tropical paradise in minutes!
+Having a cupful of creamy Buko Pandan will end your meal on a sweet note.
+Close your eyes, and you'll think of a tropical paradise in minutes!

 Beer or Wine with Tofu

 In this case, smoked pork belly will surely make a great alcohol companion with fried, crispy food.
 You can enjoy Liempo and its juicy skin, beer, or wine.
 Just keep an eye out to your pulutan-greedy friends and make sure they do their share!
 So you can enjoy the cheering of beer and wine friends!

 When served with the pork belly, this noodle food already wishes for not just a long but also a happy life.
 Reply now to your friend and say you will bring this duo to make a grand birthday feast!

 Truly, Liempo is like a blockbuster movie that, when served, almost everyone wants it.
 Glad to say, with the information loaded in this blog, you can become an excellent director wannabe of this movie.
 All you need is a creative mind and a skillful hand in coming up with the right mix and match of flavors to make your grilled pork belly meat an outstanding feat.